PsichiX/Unreal-Systems-Architecture/Plugins/Systems/Documentation/Book/architecture/channels.md

 See [`struct: TSenderChannel`](), [`struct: TReceiverChannel`]().

-Shared channels are Single-Produce, Multiple-Consumer events that instead being executed ad the time of sending message (pushing), they are executed at the time of receiving, which is an on-demand operation - user decides when to read messages received in event.
+Shared channels are Single-Produce, Multiple-Consumer events that instead being executed at the time of sending message (pushing), they are executed at the time of receiving, which is an on-demand operation - user decides when to read messages received in event.